tpiros/starwars-koa/README.md

 # Example REST service using Koa

-<strong>Only works with Node.js version higher than 0.11.3</strong>
+<strong>Only works with Node.js version higher than 0.11.3</strong> (see blog post linked below to see how to setup multiple node versions)

 To install: <code>npm install</code>